How to Apply

 APPLYING FOR A NMBCA GRANT: OVERVIEW

 All applicants (except offices of the U.S. Fish & Wildlife Service) must apply through Grants.gov, which provides an online form that you must fill out completely and correctly.
 However, before you begin filling out the online form, you should familiarize yourself with the guidance on this page.
 If you understand the guidance before you begin, the application process will likely be easier.
 In addition, you should review the management and reporting pages as well as the following grant administration standards to understand your commitments before writing a proposal; if you are selected and accept an award, you will agree to comply with these standards.
+You may find it useful to browse through the presentation (1.9MB) we gave at the 2016 North American Ornithological Conference before beginning the application process.

 - For projects with field activities located exclusively within the United States: U.S. Grant Administration Standards (468.6KB).